aws/aws-connected-device-framework/source/packages/services/greengrass2-provisioning/README.md

 ### Create a deployment task

-A deployment task is what takes the components defined in the template and create a Greengrass2 deployment job.
-As this can take time, is an asynchronous process, with the response header `x-taskId` identifying the task.
+A deployment task is what takes the components defined in the template and creates a Greengrass2 deployment job.
+As this can take time, it is an asynchronous process, with the response header `x-taskId` identifying the task.

 Replace the following: